flexera-public/policy_templates/security/azure/high_severity_alerts/README.md

 ## How It Works

-The Azure Resource Manager API is used to get a list of subscriptions.
-This list is then used to query the "/providers/Microsoft.Security/securityContacts" endpoint iteratively in order to find the properties.alertNotifications.minimalSeverity and properties.alertNotifications.state settings for each subscription.
+An Azure Subscription is considered to have high severity alerts enabled if its default security contact has a notification source where `minimalSeverity` is "High" and `sourceType` is "Alert".

 ## Input Parameters